-20 apartments for rent in Mount Vernon, Baltimore, MD
+20 apartments for rent near Mount Vernon, Baltimore, MD

 Located just to the north of downtown Baltimore, Maryland within a designated National Landmark Historic District, Mount Vernon is one of the city’s oldest neighborhoods.